Recordkeeping for Individuals and Businesses

 Some business credits, such as the disabled access credit, employee Social Security credit, and the work opportunity credit, also have carryover provisions, where some unused credits can be carried forward for up to 20 years.

-Losses on some types of business property, collectively known as §1231 property, can be deducted from ordinary income.
-If there are any gains from §1231 property in future years, then those gains will be taxed as ordinary income to the extent that losses were deducted in the previous 5 years on the same type of property.
+Gains from §1231 property in future years will be taxed as ordinary income to the extent that losses were deducted in the previous 5 years on the same type of property.
 Thus, appropriate records must be maintained for §1231 property with non-recaptured losses.